 “What were you going to do?
 Inflate him to death?” he replies sarcastically.
 “Just get us out of here now before anyone sees us.”

 I’m seething as I throw myself back into the driver’s seat and fling the footpump over my shoulder onto the back seat.
 I scan my finger angrily across the pad.
 The engine starts and I move out of the alleyway, leaving the invisible on the ground behind us.
-I’m so annoyed that I drive erratically through the estate, releasing my anger through the car but as I reach the main carriageway I forget where I am and emerge into the road without looking.
+I’m so annoyed that I drive erratically through the estate, releasing my anger through the car, and because I’m not concentrating, I enter the main carriageway without looking.
 A car appears on my right and I swerve left to avoid it but in doing so, crash the vehicle up the kerb and straight into a lamppost.
 Nick curses loudly, gets out and examines the front while the other driver stops behind us.

-“Yorke,” Nick says again, and remembering where I am, I get in and pull away from the roadside, but no sooner am I gone and the woman starts screaming hysterically.
+“Yorke,” Nick says again, and remembering where I am, I get in and pull away from the roadside, leaving the woman screaming hysterically.

 “It’s only a car, the stupid bitch,” Nick sneers as I watch her collapse to the floor in the wing mirror.
 “And a crap one at that.”